pemami4911/POMDPy/src/README.md

 * Model - this module is the most important, since it acts as the black-box generator of (S', A, O, R) steps.

-    You will also need to provide a .txt of .cfg containing a map or other data that encapsulate the environment and hence the transition probabilities for the world which the POMDP lives in.
+    You may want to to provide a .txt of .cfg containing a map or other data that encapsulate the environment and hence the transition probabilities for the world which the POMDP lives in.

 Continuous POMDPs are not yet supported.